DavidCico/Two-dimensional-flow-in-Finite-Volume-Method/README.md

 # Passive scalar transport in a 2D flow using Finite Volume Method (FVM)
-This code is a Fortran implementation of a 2D flow using FVM.
-The flow of a passive scalar is modelled, and visualization of the field is done with Paraview.
+<p align="justify">This code is a Fortran implementation of a 2D flow using FVM.
+The flow of a passive scalar is modelled, and visualization of the field is done with Paraview.</p>

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+<p align="justify">These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment for notes on how to deploy the project on a live system.</p>

 ### Prerequisites

-The code being implemented in Fortran 90, and Fortran being a compiled language, it requires a compiler such as <a href="https://gcc.gnu.org/wiki/GFortran">GFortran</a>.
+<p align="justify">The code being implemented in Fortran 90, and Fortran being a compiled language, it requires a compiler such as <a href="https://gcc.gnu.org/wiki/GFortran">GFortran</a>.</p>

 In Ubuntu, Mint and Debian you can install GFortran like this:

     sudo apt-get install gfortran

-Alongside the GFortran compiler, the open-source platform for data analysis and visualization, <a href="https://www.paraview.org/">ParaView</a>, is also required and installed through the commands:
+<p align="justify">Alongside the GFortran compiler, the open-source platform for data analysis and visualization, <a href="https://www.paraview.org/">ParaView</a>, is also required and installed through the commands:</p>

     sudo apt-get update
     sudo apt-get install paraview